colloqi/pisignage-server/README.md

     https://github.com/dotansimha/angularjs-dropdown-multiselect/pull/23/files instead of bower (for close-on-select to work)

 2.Requires following programs to work
-    - ffmpeg >= 0.9
+    - ffmpeg >= 0.9  (in certain Os, these may have to be compiled since the package does not exist, please see the issue #9, it is not that scary!)
-    - ffprobe associated with ffmpeg
+    - ffprobe associated with ffmpeg needed to convert videos
-    - imagemagick
+    - imagemagick  creates thumbnails

+3. Two directories are created by the program ../media and ../media/_thumbnails.
+If these directories are not created server won't work as expected (for e.g. thumbnails won't be created if _thumbnails directory does not exit).
+In that case create those directories manually.

 ####You can also manage players using Browser(http://playerip:8000) or downloading Chrome app